Suhansanu/MAB-blog/README.md

 ## Further Information

-This blog is based on the paper, 'Hierarchical Multi-Armed Bandits for Discovering Hidden Populations',
+This blog is based on the paper,

     @inproceedings{kumar2019hierarchical,
         title        = {Hierarchical multi-armed bandits for discovering hidden populations},